 There are also novels such as Ian Rankin’s The Complaints that deal with internal investigations of police.
 It’s difficult to have the responsibility of ‘policing the police,’ and those who do so don’t necessarily have a lot of friends in the rest of the department.
 But it’s a fact of police life.

 It’s always difficult when questions are raised about a colleague, especially if that colleague is someone you’ve liked and respected.
 It’s even worse when it’s a member of the police force, who are supposed to be worthy of public trust.
 When it happens in real life it’s distressing for everyone.
 When it happens in crime fiction, it can add suspense to a story.
 Which gaps have I left?

-*NOTE: The title of this post is a line from The Bird and The Bee’s My Fair Lady.
+*NOTE: The title of this post is a line from REO Speedwagon’s Take it on the Run.